Dissolution of the union between Norway and Sweden: Prince Carl of Denmark

 On 12 and 13 November, in the second constitutional plebiscite in three months, Norwegian voters decided by a majority of nearly 79% (259,563 to 69,264) to establish a monarchy instead of a republic.
 Many who favoured a republic in principle voted for a monarchy because they felt it would help the newly independent Norwegian nation gain legitimacy among the European monarchies.

 Five days later, on 18 November, the Storting overwhelmingly elected Carl and his descendants as the new royal dynasty of Norway.
 On that same date, the Speaker of the Storting sent Prince Carl a telegram informing him of his election.
 After obtaining formal permission from his grandfather Christian IX of Denmark, Prince Carl replied that same evening, accepting the Norwegian throne and choosing the name Haakon, a traditional name used by Norwegian kings.
 The last king with that name was Haakon VI, who died in 1380.
 The new king therefore took the regnal name Haakon VII, while his son Alexander was renamed Olav and became crown prince.
-Haakon VII became King of Norway immediately upon accepting his election, and therefore 18 November 1905 is marked as the first day of his reign.

 After a three-day journey, the new royal family arrived in the capital Kristiania (later renamed Oslo) on 25 November.
 Haakon VII took his constitutional oath before parliament on 27 November.
-However, Norway counts 18 November, the day of his election, as the formal beginning of his reign.
+However, Norway reckons Haakon as having become king immediately upon accepting his election, and counts 18 November as the formal beginning of his reign.
 He and Queen Maud were crowned in Nidaros Cathedral in Trondheim on 22 June 1906.
 This was the last coronation held in Norway.